mantik-ai/core/doc/Bridges.md

 ## Type Safety

-- Bridges can be sure that they receive input and output data in the form like it's presented in their Mantikfile.
+- Bridges can be sure that they receive input and output data in the form like it's presented in their MantikHeader.
 - The `type`-Requests are purely for debugging.